 - Let the urine flow out of the urine bag into the container or toilet.
 Do not let the drainage tube touch anything.

 - Clean the end of the drain spout when the bag is empty.
-Ask your caregiver which cleaning solution is best to use.
+Ask your healthcare provider which cleaning solution is best to use.

 - Close the slide valve and put the drain spout into its sleeve at the bottom of the urine bag.
-Write down how much urine was in your bag if your caregiver has asked you to keep a record.
+Write down how much urine was in your bag if your healthcare provider has asked you to keep a record.

-- Clean and change the drainage bag as directed: Ask your caregiver how often you should change the drainage bag.
+- Clean and change the drainage bag as directed: Ask your healthcare provider how often you should change the drainage bag.
 You may buy a special solution to clean the drainage bag, or you may make a solution with tap water and household bleach or vinegar.
 Wear medical gloves if you must disconnect the tubing.
 Do not allow the end of the catheter or tubing to touch anything.
-Clean the ends with a new alcohol pad or as directed by your caregiver before you reconnect them.
+Clean the ends with a new alcohol pad or as directed by your healthcare provider before you reconnect them.

 How do I clean my stoma?

-Clean the skin around your stoma every day or as directed by your caregiver.
+Clean the skin around your stoma every day or as directed by your healthcare provider.
 Do the following:

 - Gather the items you will need: